AzonInc/Doorman/docs/reference/schematics.md

 # Schematics

-The schematics for the Doorman are entirely open source and available for reference.
-You can also find the KiCad source files on the [GitHub repository](https://github.com/AzonInc/Doorman/tree/master/pcb).
+The schematics for the Doorman-S3 are fully open source and available for reference.
+You can also access the KiCad source files in the [GitHub repository](https://github.com/AzonInc/Doorman/tree/master/pcb).

-You can explore the PCB and schematics design in the interactive viewers below.
-(If you are having issues with the viewers, please try refreshing the page.)
+To view the PCB and schematic designs, use the interactive viewers below.
+If you encounter any issues with the viewers, try refreshing the page.

 ## Schematics Viewer